johnshearing/MachineControlByObjectDetection/README.md

 **[JRS_DetectorSorter.py](https://github.com/johnshearing/MachineControlByObjectDetection/blob/main/JRS_DetectorSorter.py)** does all the things listed above and also does the following:
 Runs the trained A.i. model to classify objects passing in front of the camera.
-Automatically augment images using OpenCV before before the A.i. sees them to help the A.i. with classification.
+Automatically augment images using OpenCV before the A.i. sees them to help the A.i. with classification.
 Automatically collect more training data to improve the A.i.
 Automatically trigger a USB relay based on the classification results in order to control machines.